Table of Contents

 Patients who go to the critical care unit immediately after triage had an average length of hospital stay of 3.8 days, which can indicate a worse prognosis and higher mortality.

 Tracheal intubation is indicated for patients with AMS who need treatment in the intensive care unit.
 The estimated mortality rate of AMS patients is approximately 8%.
-Most deaths occur in the ED before being a patient is admitted to the hospital.
+Most deaths occur in the ED before a patient is admitted to the hospital.

-Suggested Algorithm for the Management of AMS
+Suggested algorithm for the management of AMS

 The first step of the management of an AMS case is to secure the airway, breathing, and consciousness.
 If the patient is unstable, they should be admitted to the critical care unit for circulatory monitoring, and ventilation or circulation support should be considered.
 If the patient is found to be stable, it should be determined if they are combative or cooperative before treatment begins.

 Combative patients should receive some form of physical restraint.
-Once a patient is found to be cooperative, however, oxygen administration should be started at a dose of 5 to 10 L/min.
+Once a patient is found to be cooperative, however, oxygen administration should be started at a dose of 5–10 L/min.
 An intravenous line should be inserted at this stage and a complete blood count, serum glucose, electrolytes, hepatic, and renal function tests should be ordered.
 A bolus dose of intravenous glucose should be administered.
 If the patient is suspected to be an alcoholic, a bolus dose of thiamine is indicated.
 Naloxone should be administered at this stage if opioid toxicity is suspected.

 If the patient improves after this step, especially after the administration of glucose, hypoglycemia should be excluded.
 Further ED observation is all that is needed at this stage.
 If the improvement occurred after the administration of naloxone, opioid toxicity is confirmed.

-If no improvement was observed after step 2, a reevaluation step should be started.
+If no improvement is observed after step 2, a reevaluation step should be started.
 Arterial blood gas measurement should be ordered to exclude metabolic derangements and respiratory failure.
 If respiratory failure or shock is confirmed with arterial blood gas measurement, the patient should be admitted to the critical care unit.
 If metabolic derangements are excluded, proceed to step 4.

 A brief history should be obtained and a complete physical examination should be performed.
 If a history of head trauma is suspected, an emergency brain CT scan should be performed.
 Otherwise, a stroke should be suspected and acute stroke evaluation should be started.
 If the patient does not have any focal neurological deficits and the diagnosis of stroke is unlikely, you should look for symptoms and signs of meningitis.
 Meningitis can be excluded by a lumbar puncture.